 Companies in Singapore must prepare financial statements under the Singapore Financial Reporting Standards (SFRS).
 Accounts receivable require correct recognition, measurement, and disclosure on the balance sheet.
 Additionally, organizations must examine receivables for potential impairment owing to bad loans.

 Under SFRS(I) 9, firms must use the “expected credit loss” model for bad debts.
 This forward-thinking strategy necessitates calculating future losses rather than waiting for defaults to materialize.
-Following SFRS guarantees that financial statements accurately represent the company’s genuine financial situation.
+Following SFRS ensures that financial statements accurately represent the company’s genuine financial situation.

 Leveraging InvoiceNow for Faster E-Invoicing